Dr. Allison Sekuler, President and Chief Scientist

 Dr. Rosanne Aleong, Director, Research, Innovation, and Translation

 Dr. Rosanne Aleong is the Director of Research, Innovation, and Translation at CABHI.
 She also serves as the Executive Director of Research, Innovation, and Translation at the Baycrest Academy for Research and Education, Baycrest Centre for Geriatric Care.
 She received her MSc and PhD in Neurological Sciences from McGill University, with her research focusing on inflammatory models of neurodegenerative disease; and body image and visual perception among adolescents and young adults.
 She has 20+ years of experience in neuroscience and brain health research across the lifespan.

 In her current role at CABHI, she: (1) manages a support and services hub, enabling healthcare professionals, researchers, educators, not-for-profit organizations, and industry in conducting applied and evaluative research as well as innovation implementation and validation; (2) focuses on CABHI knowledge translation and knowledge mobilization initiatives; and 3) executive produces and co-hosts the CABHI Community of Innovation Podcast.

-Dr. William E. Reichman, MD
+Dr. William E. Reichman, MD, Founding President

 Dr. William E. Reichman is President and CEO of Baycrest, among the world’s premier academic health sciences centres focused on aging and brain function.
 Dr. Reichman is also professor of psychiatry on the Faculty of Medicine at the University of Toronto.
 He studied psychiatry at the University of California at Los Angeles Neuropsychiatric Institute and fellowship training in neurobehavior at the Reed Neurological Research Institute.